 Agencies do not need to be compliant with the policy straight away.

-The introduction of the Records Governance Policy will be followed by the Building Digital Capability – the Records Governance Policy Baseline Survey in September 2018.
+The introduction of the Records Governance Policy will be followed by the Building Digital Capability – the Records Governance Policy Baseline Survey in late 2019.
 The survey is based on the Policy and its requirements and is designed to assess the level of recordkeeping maturity across all Queensland public authorities.

 Your agency will be required to provide a response to the QSA survey which can be delegated to an authorised officer.
 The response provided will be the official response to the survey for your agency.